Yellowen/Faalis/README.md

 cool stuff.

 ## Installation
-Simply add `faalis` to your gem file with following command:
+Simply add these to the end of your `Gemfile`:

 ```ruby
 source 'http://rails-assets.org' do